This post may contain affiliate links. Please read our disclosure policy.

 - 1 cup powdered sugar

-Preheat your oven to 350 degrees F. Spray your bundt can with PAM or butter and flour it so the cake does not stick.
-Set aside.
+- Preheat your oven to 350° F. Spray your bundt can with non stick baking spray and set aside.

-In a stand mixer, mix together the softened butter and sugars.
-Then add in the eggs one by one followed by the peppermint extract.
-Then, in a large bowl, whisk together the flour, cocoa powder, baking soda and salt.
-On a slow speed, add this dry mixture to the butter mixture until well combined.
-Then add in the water & Greek yogurt (mixture will be thick!)
+- In a separate large bowl whisk together the flour, cocoa powder, baking soda and salt.
+On a slow speed, add the flour mixture to the butter/sugar mixture until well combined.
+Then add in the water & Greek yogurt.
+(Batter will be thick!)

-Pour the batter into the prepared bundt pan and bake for 45-50 minutes, or until center of cake is cooked all the way through.
+- Pour the batter into the prepared bundt pan and bake for 40-45 minutes, or until center of cake is cooked all the way through.
+Do not over bake!

-In the meantime, make the glaze.
-Melt the chocolate chips in the microwave or using a double broiler.
+- Once the cake is done and has cooled completely, make the glaze.
+Melt the chocolate chips in the microwave or using a double boiler.
 Stir in the coconut oil and powdered sugar and mix.
 Adjust texture of glaze by adding a touch more coconut oil or powdered sugar to get the consistency you prefer.

 - Pour chocolate glaze over the cake and garnish with crushed peppermint and sugared cranberries.